Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Loss of appetite: Loss of interest in food can indicate an underlying illness.

-It is advisable to consult a vet immediately if the diarrhea lasts longer than 24 hours, there is blood in the stool, or the dog shows additional symptoms such as vomiting, fever, or severe weakness.
-Also, for puppies, older dogs, or animals with chronic diseases, one should not hesitate to seek professional help.
+It is advisable to consult a veterinarian immediately if diarrhea lasts longer than 24 hours, there is blood in the stool, or the dog shows additional symptoms such as vomiting, fever, or severe weakness.
+Also, with puppies, older dogs, or animals with chronic illnesses, one should not hesitate to seek professional help.

-Preventing diarrhea is, of course, the best approach.
+Preventing diarrhea is, of course, always the best approach.

-2. Cleanliness and Hygiene: Keep food and water bowls clean and prevent your dog from eating spoiled food or scraps.
-I know, it's hard with the little ones and those who don't yet trust that they will definitely get their food again today.
+2. Cleanliness and hygiene: Keep food and water bowls clean and prevent your dog from eating spoiled food or waste.
+I know it's hard with the little ones and those who don't yet trust us that they'll get their food again today for sure.

-3. Stress Reduction: Provide your dog with a stable environment and minimize stressful situations.
-This isn't always possible, especially with moving house, new family members, etc.
+3. Stress reduction: Provide your dog with a stable environment and minimize stressful situations.
+This is also not always possible, especially with changes of residence, new family members, etc.

-5. Supplementation with Clinoptilolite Zeolite: Zeolite absorbs harmful substances in the intestines that could lead to diarrhea.
+5. Supplementation of clinoptilolite zeolite: Zeolite absorbs toxins in the intestine that could lead to diarrhea.

 1. Fasting

-Short-term fasting (12-24 hours): Let your dog fast for 12 to 24 hours to give the digestive system a break and calm the irritation.
-However, make sure your dog still has access to fresh water to prevent dehydration.
+Short-term fasting (12-24 hours): Let your dog fast for 12 to 24 hours to give the digestive system a break and soothe irritation.
+However, ensure your dog continues to have access to fresh water to prevent dehydration.

 2. Bland Diet

-Boiled chicken and rice: After fasting, you can give your dog a small portion of bland food consisting of boiled, unseasoned chicken (without skin and bones) and white rice.
+Cooked chicken and rice: After fasting, you can give your dog a small portion of bland food consisting of cooked, unseasoned chicken (without skin and bones) and white rice.
 This combination is easily digestible and can help alleviate diarrhea.
-I think every dog owner has cooked this for their darling at some point.
+I believe every dog owner has cooked this for their darling at least once.

-Boiled potatoes or sweet potatoes: These can also serve as easily digestible carbohydrate sources.
+Cooked potatoes or sweet potatoes: These can also serve as an easily digestible carbohydrate source.

 3. Pumpkin

-Pureed pumpkin (without spices): Pumpkin contains fiber that can help regulate stool by absorbing excess water in the intestines.
-Add one to two teaspoons of pumpkin puree to your dog's food.
+Puréed pumpkin (unseasoned): Pumpkin contains fiber that can help regulate stool by absorbing excess water in the intestines.
+Give your dog one to two teaspoons of pumpkin purée with their food.

 4. Probiotics

-Natural yogurt: A small amount of natural yogurt (unsweetened is obvious, right?) can help support the intestinal flora.
+Natural yogurt: A small amount of natural yogurt (sugar-free, of course?) can help support the gut flora.
 Yogurt contains probiotics that can restore the balance of beneficial bacteria in the gut.

-Probiotic preparations: There are special probiotic supplements for dogs that can be helpful for diarrhea.
+Probiotic supplements: There are special probiotic supplements for dogs that can be helpful for diarrhea.
 These can be added to the food.

 5. Psyllium Husks

 Psyllium husks: These are a good source of soluble fiber that can help firm up the stool.
-You can mix a small amount (depending on the size of the dog) into the food.
+You can mix a small amount (depending on the dog's size) into their food.
 Start with a pinch up to half a teaspoon and increase the amount as needed.
-You probably have psyllium husks with your breakfast cereal supplies.
-In our case, it's way back in the left corner.
+You probably have psyllium husks with your breakfast muesli ingredients.
+For us, it's in the very back of the left corner.

 6. Cottage Cheese

 Low-fat cottage cheese: Without chives and herbs.
 This can be a good addition to a bland diet.
 It is easily digestible and can help soothe the stomach and normalize bowel movements.
-Our dog loves it.
+Our dog likes it very much.

 7. Chamomile Tea

 Cooled chamomile tea: Chamomile tea has calming properties and can help alleviate inflammation in the gastrointestinal tract.
-You can give your dog small amounts of cooled tea either directly or mixed with food.
-We have to mix it into his food – he would never drink it otherwise.
+You can give your dog small amounts of cooled tea either directly or mixed with their food.
+We have to mix it into their food - they would never drink it otherwise.

 8. Honey

-A small spoon of honey: Honey can have a calming effect on the stomach and has antimicrobial properties.
-It can be particularly helpful if the diarrhea is caused by stress or a mild upset stomach.
+A small spoonful of honey: Honey can have a soothing effect on the stomach and possesses antimicrobial properties.
+It can be particularly helpful if diarrhea is caused by stress or a mild upset stomach.

 9. Saline Solution

-Homemade electrolyte solution: Mix one liter of water with one teaspoon of salt and one teaspoon of sugar to create a simple electrolyte solution.
-This can help balance fluid and electrolyte loss during diarrhea.
-Give your dog small amounts of the solution to drink.
+Homemade electrolyte solution: Mix one liter of water with one teaspoon of salt and one teaspoon of sugar to make a simple electrolyte solution.
+This can help balance fluid and electrolyte loss in cases of diarrhea.
+Give your dog the solution to drink in small amounts.

 Unsweetened applesauce: Applesauce contains pectin, a type of soluble fiber that can regulate bowel movements.
 A small amount of unsweetened applesauce can be a useful addition to a bland diet.

-Zeolite is a naturally occurring mineral known for its adsorptive and detoxifying properties.
-In veterinary medicine, especially for dogs, zeolite can be used as a supportive measure in the treatment of diarrhea.
-In the article Zeolite for Animals, we have compiled studies that scientifically demonstrate how zeolite works for diarrhea.
+Zeolite is a naturally occurring mineral known for its adsorbing and detoxifying properties.
+In veterinary medicine, especially for dogs, zeolite can be used to support the treatment of diarrhea.
+In the article Zeolite for Animals, we have compiled studies that scientifically demonstrate how zeolite works in cases of diarrhea.

 Here is an overview of how zeolite can help with diarrhea: